IguteChung/go-errors/README.md

 # How to

-Replace import paths of default package errors by:
+Replace import paths of `import "errors"` by:

 ```
 import "github.com/IguteChung/go-errors"